giantswarm/docs/src/content/platform-overview/why-do-you-need-a-developer-platform/index.md

 ## Managed and Reliable

-However, managing a self-service and cloud-native developer platform can be complex and require a skilled team of site reliability engineers (SREs).
+Managing a self-service and cloud-native developer platform can be complex and require a skilled team of Site Reliability Engineers (SREs).
 SREs are responsible for ensuring the platform is reliable, scalable, and secure, which requires a deep understanding of the underlying infrastructure and software systems.
 They also play a key role in defining and implementing best practices for development, deployment, and monitoring, which can help to ensure the platform is effective and efficient.
 In short, having a good team of SREs is essential for ensuring the success and longevity of a self-service and cloud-native developer platform.

 ## What parts does a cloud-native developer platform consist of typically?